silverstripeltd/silverstripe-discoverer-search-ui/README.md

-# Discoverer search UI and starter theme
+# 🧭 Silverstripe Discoverer > 🎨 Search UI

-This search UI and theme is provided as an optional aid for getting started with your search implementation.
-It provides a search results page and controller, along with some default templates and styling for common form and result elements.

-The templates provided make some guesses as to what fields you might have defined for your search, but it's likely that some manual intervention will still be required on your part to help this search UI meet your use case.
+Provides a Silverstripe page type, search UI, and basic theme to get you started with your search implementation.

 ## Installation